ybayle/Scyland3D/paper/paper.md

 # Abstract

-``Scyland3D`` is a Python tool for converting 3D raw landmark and semilandmark coordinates exported from landmark acquisition software to a csv format best suited for geometric morphometric analyses.
+``Scyland3D`` is a Python tool for converting 3D raw landmark and semilandmark coordinates exported from landmark acquisition software to a CSV best suited for geometric morphometric analyses.
 Processing schemes to mirror and reorder these points are provided to address further symmetry issues.
 This is useful when working on left-right differences in a given species.
-This tool is designed to pre-process the raw extracted landmarks and to generate a database-like CSV file for statistical analyses.
+This tool is designed to pre-process the raw extracted landmarks and to generate a database-like CSV for statistical analyses.
 The main targeted audience are biologists looking for an easy and quick parser for raw landmarks.

 # Background